wiltruong/portfolio_v1/_posts/2019-12-22-pressstart.md

 ### Us versus the world

-In this hackathon (Activision + College Creative Jam), I teamed up with two of my friends against a whole ton of universities in the US, UK and Canada.
+In this hackathon (College + Activision/Adobe Creative Jam), I teamed up with two of my friends against a whole ton of universities in the US, UK and Canada.
 The main theme is gaming, and we had the dauntless task of creating an app that caters to/informs new gamers.
 Our main concept was to create an app that provides recommendations to the user, in a easy and simple way.
 We took inspiration from Steam and other platforms (i.e. uPlay, Orgin, and Epic) and found a central theme: They were all overwhelming with games, especially for a new gamer.
 This can deter a new gamer due to too many choices and provide a high level of frustration.

 We decided to focus on three main things for our app: